legrego/homeassistant-elasticsearch/README.md

 Note: Index Lifecycle Management is partially supported in versions 7.11.0 - 7.12.0.
 The integration will create an ILM policy that performs time-based rollover but does not support shard-size-based rollover.

-## What for?

-Some usage examples inspired by [real users](https://github.com/legrego/homeassistant-elasticsearch/issues/203):

-- Utilizing a Raspberry Pi in [kiosk mode](https://www.raspberrypi.com/tutorials/how-to-use-a-raspberry-pi-in-kiosk-mode/) with a 15" display, the homeassistant-elasticsearch integration enables the creation of rotating fullscreen [Elasticsearch Canvas](https://www.elastic.co/kibana/canvas).
-Those canvas displays metrics collected from various Home Assistant integrations, offering visually dynamic and informative dashboards for monitoring smart home data.
-- To address temperature maintenance issues in refrigerators and freezers, temperature sensors in each appliance report data to Home Assistant, which is then published to Elasticsearch.
-Kibana's [alerting framework](https://www.elastic.co/kibana/alerting) is employed to set up rules that notify the user if temperatures deviate unfavorably for an extended period.
-The Elastic rule engine and aggregations simplify the monitoring process for this specific use case.
-- Monitoring the humidity and temperature in a snake enclosure/habitat for a user's daughter, the integration facilitates the use of Elastic's Alerting framework.
-This choice is motivated by the framework's suitability for the monitoring requirements, providing a more intuitive solution compared to Home Assistant automations.
-- The integration allows users to maintain a smaller subset of data, focusing on individual stats of interest, for an extended period.
-This capability contrasts with the limited retention achievable with Home Assistant and databases like MariaDB/MySQL.
-This extended data retention facilitates very long-term trend analysis, such as for weather data, enabling users to glean insights over an extended timeframe.

 ## Getting Started

 The Elasticsearch component requires, well, [Elasticsearch](https://www.elastic.co/products/elasticsearch)!